rfprod/dnbhub/README.md

 npm start
 ```

-Installs local dependencies, sets file watchers for server, database, frontend, which trigger:
+installs local dependencies, sets file watchers for server, database, frontend, which trigger:

-* preprocessing, concatenation, minification of the project files where needed
+* preprocession, concatenation, minification of the project files where needed
 * server or database restart
 * server testing
 * frontend testing

 ### Note

-If built project is hosted on a webserver without NodeJS support, the following should be added to `./htaccess` for Angular routing to work properly:
+if built project is hosted on a webserver without NodeJS support, the following should be added to `./htaccess` for Angular routing to work properly:

 ```
 RewriteEngine on